open-policy-agent/gatekeeper-library/website/docs/capabilities.md

           container := input.review.object.spec.initContainers[_]
           not is_exempt(container)
           missing_drop_capabilities(container)
           msg := sprintf("init container <%v> is not dropping all required capabilities.
-Container must drop all of %v or "ALL"", [container.name, input.parameters.requiredDropCapabilities])
+Container must drop all of %v or \"ALL\"", [container.name, input.parameters.requiredDropCapabilities])
         }